Fractional Quantum Hall phases of graphene beyond ultra-short range intervalley-anisotropic interaction: Exact diagonalization scheme and results

 The $V_{>0}$ pseudopotentials no longer vanish; the degeneracy we mentioned in the previous section is now lifted.
 We have ``Ising-like" ferromagnet from $0$ to $\frac{\pi}{4}$, with $S=4,~|T_z|=2$ and XY-like ferromagnet with $S=4,~T_z=0$ in the rest of the ferromagnetic sector.
 The transition is first-order.

-As in the half-filled system, a new state arises at the border of the ferromagnetic and CDW sectors.
-The quantum numbers for it are $S=2, T_z=0-3$ For the parameters we chose ($V_1 \sim 10^{-2} V_0$)} it occupies a sliver of space, reducing FM by approximately $0.04 \pi$ and CDW by $0.1 \pi$.
-Similarly to the USR interaction, the level crossing happens at $\frac{5\pi}{4}$, indicating a first-order CDW-BO transition.
+As in the half-filled system, a new state arises at the border of the ferromagnetic and CDW sectors. {It occupies a sector reducing FM by approximately $0.031\pi$ and CDW by $0.053\pi$}.
+The {spin of the ground state in this sector stays equal to $S=2$, while the projection of valley $|T_z|$ stays equal to 0 in a large part of the sector then gradually changes to 3 in a narrow strip adjacent to the CDW sector.
+This might be an indication of a continuous transition in the thermodynamical limit.} Similarly to the USR interaction, the level crossing happens at $\frac{5\pi}{4}$, indicating a first-order CDW-BO transition.
 The KD sector ($S=2,T_z=0$) loses ground to the AF sector ($S=2, T_z=2$).
-The transition happens in the sector $\left(\frac{76 \pi}{48},\frac{77 \pi}{48}\right)$.
+The transition happens { at $\theta\approx 1.6437 \pi$}.